Osbaldwick: Facilities

-The village has two pubs, the Derwent Arms in the old part of the village and the Magnet near the newer houses on Osbaldwick Lane, as well as a small number of local shops.
+Education in the village is provided by Osbaldwick Primary School, and most pupils transfer after Year 6 to Archbishop Holgate's School.

 The village post office closed in July 2003.

-Education in the village is provided by Osbaldwick Primary School, and most pupils transfer after Year 6 to Archbishop Holgate's School.

 Derwent Arms

-The Derwent Arms was built in 1823 when it was known as The Black Bull.
+The Derwent Arms, in the old part of the village, was built in 1823 when it was known as The Black Bull.
 It consisted of the main pub house and a stable for two horses with a granary over it.
 To the right were two cow houses with a small orchard and pig pen behind.
 In front of this was another outbuilding.
 In the early years the pub had a wash house.
 Later, a long cattle shed for eight to nine cows was added onto the west side of the stable.
 It was later renamed The Derwent Arms after the Derwent Valley Light Railway which used to run through the village.
 It currently consists of a rendered brick building with the public rooms on the ground floor and accommodation for the owners above.
 The pub has a large field which is used to host community events such as the village fair and a bonfire night.

+The Magnet pub, near the newer houses on Osbaldwick Lane, closed in 2018.

 Religion

-The 12th-century Church of England parish church dedicated to St Thomas originally dates from the 12th century.
-Windows in the north wall date from the 12th, 13th and 14th century.
+The Church of England parish church dedicated to St Thomas originally dates from the 12th century.
+Windows in the north wall date from the 12th, 13th and 14th centuries.
 The church has been reordered and extended on a number of occasions, notably in 1877 by John Oldrid Scott and by later architects in both 1967 and 2005.

 The Rev. William Ball Wright, noted genealogist and one of the first SPG Anglican missionaries to Japan, served as vicar of the parish from 1903 to 1912.

 A window in the church is a memorial to former Sheriff and Lord Mayor of York, James Barber.
 It is the burial place of the Roman Catholic nun Mary Ward, who founded the Institute of the Blessed Virgin Mary, also known as the Sisters of Loreto.
 The Church registers show that a Dorothy Paston Bedingfield, a superior of the order, was also buried here.